-- Meeting Timelines will be measured as follows: - Proposed dates listed in the Consolidated Application will be compared to actual dates provided at Carryover/42M letter issuance - Performance will be tracked against dates in the construction contract and partnership agreement provided by the owner at initial closing - CHFA will review construction observation reports provided during construction - Deviation from Proposed Costs will be measured as follows: - Budgeted costs proposed at initial closing will be compared to the cost certification - Proposed hard costs will be compared to actual construction contracts - Executing Proposals as Submitted will be measured by a review of material changes to awarded or approved submissions in areas included but not limited to: - Design integrity - o Affordability mix - Tax credit compliance will be verified based on reports from CHFA's Authorized Delegate - Compliance with requirements of other CHFA funding programs and/or funding programs administered by CHFA including but not limited to HTCC, SSHP, 9% points award commitments, etc. - Satisfactory operation of existing properties
+- 1. Meeting Timelines will be measured as follows: - a.
+Proposed dates listed in the Consolidated Application will be compared to actual dates provided at Carryover/42M letter issuance - b.
+Performance will be tracked against dates in the construction contract and partnership agreement provided by the owner at initial closing - c.
+CHFA will review construction observation reports provided during construction - 2.
+Deviation from Proposed Costs will be measured as follows: - a.
+Budgeted costs proposed at initial closing will be compared to the cost certification - b.
+Proposed hard costs will be compared to actual construction contracts - 3.
+Executing Proposals as Submitted will be measured by a review of material changes to awarded or approved submissions in areas included but not limited to: - a.
+Design integrity - b.
+Affordability mix - 4.
+Tax credit compliance will be verified based on reports from CHFA's Authorized Delegate - 5.
+Compliance with requirements of other CHFA funding programs and/or funding programs administered by CHFA including but not limited to Housing Tax Credit Contribution (HTCC), State-Sponsored Housing Portfolio (SSHP), 9% points award commitments, etc. - 6.
+Satisfactory operation of existing properties - 7.
 The applicant is required to provide contact information for other government funding agencies or lenders worked with during the past three years.
 CHFA may request information on an Applicant's past performance from other governmental funding agencies or lenders.

 CHFA may also take into consideration information discovered through its own due diligence.
 All information will be discussed with applicants at the pre-application conference.
-Applicants are eligible to apply for 9% LIHTC, 4% LIHTC and Tax-Exempt Bonds (TEB), or Hybrid 9% LIHTC and 4% LIHTC with TEB if they meet the CHFA requirements as specified in CHFA's Program Eligibility Requirements: Delinquent or Non-Performing Applicants and any additional specific requirements described in the QAP or applicable NOFA.
-Note that in order to apply for Hybrid development financing, an applicant must request a meeting with CHFA to apply.
+Applicants are eligible to apply for 9% LIHTC, 4% LIHTC and Tax-Exempt Bonds (TEB), or hybrid 9% LIHTC and 4% LIHTC with TEB if they meet the CHFA requirements as specified in CHFA's Program Eligibility Requirements: Delinquent or Non-Performing Applicants and any additional specific requirements described in the QAP or applicable NOFA.
 Please refer to the CHFA website for requirements noted in CHFA's Board of Directors Policy Statements, CHFA Procedures, and Multifamily Rental Housing Program Guideline.